dionysus11-source/switch_auto_update/README.md

 Tool for making atmosphere/hekate booting SD card.

-## First time user
+## How to use

 1. Insert usd drive including micro sd card

-2. run  auto download program -Deep_sea_firstime_v1.exe
+2. run program

-3. after download is complete, select your usb driver to install
+3. select usb driver

-4. after copy is complete, copy "hekate_ctcaer_5.6.5.bin" file in SD card's root folder to your local computer

-5. recovery mode : 볼륨 업 + 전원 + 지그

-6. TegraRCM GUI 실행 후 usb드라이브 최상위 폴더를 찾아보면 hekae_ctcaer_x.bin 을 넣을 파일로 선택

-7. TegraRCM GUI 프로그램의 Inject payload 클릭하여 Hekate로 부팅 한 후 첫번째 아이콘 선택

-## update

-1. Insert usd drive including micro sc

-2. run exe file

-3. start auto download - auto_switch_updater_V2.exe

-4. after download is complete, select your usb driver to install
+4. if you are first user, select "Make Deepsea Firsttime", just for update, select "Update hekate/atmospere'

-5. after copy is complete, follow next step
+5. after copy is completed, follow guide in text viewer